StellarSt0rm/scratchclientImproved/docs/reference/ScratchSession.md

 ###`#!python change_password(old_password, new_password)` { #change_password data-toc-label="change_password" }

 Changes the logged in user's account's password.
 You must be logged in for this to not throw an error.
-Returns a HTTP status code.
+Returns an HTTP status code.

 **PARAMETERS**